openf1/openf1-jekyll-theme/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `openf1-jekyll-theme.gemspec` accordingly.

+### Running Tests

+The theme contains a minimal test suite.
+To run the tests, simply type:

+    ./script/cibuild

+You'll need to run `script/bootstrap` once before the test script will work.

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).